dshmul/CTF-writeups/BuckeyeCTF 2022/megaxord.md

 # Locating the flag

-The key was located in the decoded text.
+The flag was located in the decoded text.

 ![Package](megaxord-flag.png)